ansys/pyansys-dev-guide/doc/source/content_writing/rst-files-writers/index.rst

 - Contribute

-In addition to providing the section name, the ``index.rst`` file includes the ``.. toctree::`` directive to specify how to build and display the content for this section.
+In addition to providing the section name, the ``index.rst`` file includes the ``toctree`` directive to specify how to build and display the content for this section.

 .. note::